prettier/prettier-vscode/README.md

 All prettier options can be configured directly in this extension.
 These settings are used as a fallback when no configuration file is present in your project, see the [configuration](#configuration) section of this document for more details.
 For reference on the options see the [prettier documentation](https://prettier.io/docs/en/options.html).

+> The default values of these configurations are set to their Prettier 2.0 defaults.
+However, if this extension detects you have a version of prettier less than 2.0 installed, it will use the prettier 1.x default config values.

 ```
 prettier.arrowParens
 prettier.bracketSpacing